Expanded topic privacy settings, wait time report, and more

 - Transparent — recorded automatically, and videos are accessible to everyone who has access to your account.
 This is the default setting and allows up to 50 participants.

-- Private — recorded automatically, but recordings and notes are only accessible to people who are explicitly added to the meets, or members of associated Slack channels.
+- Private — recorded automatically, but recordings and notes are only accessible to people who are explicitly added to the topics, or members of associated Slack channels.
 Supports up to 50 participants.

 - Sensitive — recordings are not allowed, and notes are accessible only by those explicitly added.
 Utilizing transport encryption, media is routed through cloud servers and briefly unencrypted and encrypted before broadcasting to other participants.
 Supports up to 50 participants.